aer0ss/aerofs/docker/ship/README.md

 Building deliverables for your customers is a 3-step process: 0: create crane.yml.
 1: build the Loader.
 2: generate one or more appropriate output formats (3. push through your CI).

-Note: currently Ship only supports OSX with boot2docker.
-See build.sh:setup_preload_registry().

 ### Step 0.
 Create crane.yml

 Create a standard [crane](https://github.com/michaelsauter/crane) yaml file to describe your